StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ### `CloudFormationModule`

 `CloudFormationModule` is an extension of the `Module` class of the cloudformation-builder.
-Originally, it was used in order to represent the java model of a CloudFormation template, but in order to fulfill the needs of our plugin, we extended it with additional fields and methods needed to facilitate the deployment of our template.
+Originally, it was used in order to represent the Java model of a CloudFormation template, but in order to fulfil the needs of our plugin, we extended it with additional fields and methods needed to facilitate the deployment of our template.
 During the transformation, it gets filled with the information in order to create the CloudFormation template and any additional files needed for deployment.

 ## Visitor package